 The company sells more than 50 different types of thermal printer models with numerous variations, including desktop printers, mobile printers, kiosk and ticket printers, and card printers.
 In 2012 it sold 1.26 million printers (up 6% from 1.18 million in 2011) with an average selling price of $485.

 Sales remained relatively flat in 2012, clocking in at just under $1 billion.
 Profits fell 30% to $123 million due to charges incurred from discontinued operations, after it divested two subsidiaries in 2011.

 Zebra Technologies is looking to expand into new markets and extend its reach in existing markets with future growth prospects, both through internal product development and via acquisitions.

 Mergers and Acquisitions

-In April 2014 Zebra announced its biggest deal ever, agreeing to acquire the enterprise business of Motorola Solutions for nearly $3.5 billion.
+In 2014 Zebra completed its biggest deal ever, acquiring the enterprise business of Motorola Solutions for nearly $3.5 billion.
 The business -- which makes rugged mobile computers, tablets, and barcode scanners -- generated about $2.7 billion in sales for Motorola in 2013.
-The deal will significantly strengthen Zebra's portfolio of offerings and expand its geographic reach.
+The deal significantly strengthened Zebra's portfolio of offerings and expanded its geographic reach.

 In late 2013 Zebra paid $94 million for Hart Systems, which makes software and hardware (mobile devices) that allow retailers to perform self-directed in-store inventory.
-The acquisition expands Zebra's product offerings to the retail industry.
-The year before it bought LaserBand, a provider of patient identification wristbands and related products used in hospitals worldwide, boosting the company's profile in the health care market.
+The acquisition expanded Zebra's product offerings to the retail industry.
+The year before, it bought LaserBand, a provider of patient identification wristbands and related products used in hospitals worldwide, boosting the company's profile in the health care market.